LauraBattagliola/ExtrFunReg/README.md

 # ExtrFunReg
-This package performs extremile scalar-on-function regression from "Extremile scalar-on-function regression with application to climate scenarios" by M.L.
-Battagliola and M. Bladt (2024) (preprint available [here](https://arxiv.org/abs/2405.20817)).
+This package performs extremile scalar-on-function regression from "Extremile scalar-on-function regression" by M.L.
+Battagliola and M. Bladt (2024) accepted for pubblication by the Canadian Journal of Statistics.

 To download the package, type in R